mhartl/pivotal-github/README.md

     $ git checkout master
     $ git merge --no-ff --log 6283185-add-markdown-support

-Note that this effectively changes the default merge behavior from fast-forward to no-fast-forward, which makes it possible to see from `git log` which of the commit objects together have implemented a story.
+Note that this effectively changes the default merge behavior from fast-forward to no-fast-forward, which makes it possible to use `git log` to see which of the commit objects together have implemented a story.
 As noted in [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/),

 > The `--no-ff` flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature… Yes, it will create a few more (empty) commit objects, but the gain is much bigger that that cost.